hestiacp/hestiacp-docs/customize_hestia.rst

 Apply your changes and follow the instructions above

 ******************************
 Can I change any html template
 ******************************

-Changes to any html will be reset during upgrades this also applies for installing 3rd party software that changes the html pages.
+Changes to any html will be reverted during upgrades this also applies for installing 3rd party software that changes the html pages.